MIND Your Reasoning: A Meta-Cognitive Intuitive-Reflective Network for Dual-Reasoning in Multimodal Stance Detection: Experiments

-To rigorously evaluate our ReMoD, we benchmark its performance on the MMSD dataset \cite{1-liang2024multi}, which comprises five distinct domains: Multi-modal COVID-CQ (MCCQ), Multi-modal Russo-Ukrainian Conflict (MRUC), Multi-modal Taiwan Question (MTWQ), Multi-modal Twitter Stance Election 2020 (MTSE), and Multi-modal Will-They-Won't-They (MWTWT).
+\textbf{Dataset and Metrics.} To evaluate our MIND, we benchmark its performance on the MMSD dataset \cite{1-liang2024multi}, which comprises five distinct domains: Multi-modal COVID-CQ (MCCQ), Multi-modal Russo-Ukrainian Conflict (MRUC), Multi-modal Taiwan Question (MTWQ), Multi-modal Twitter Stance Election 2020 (MTSE), and Multi-modal Will-They-Won't-They (MWTWT).
 Following the MMSD dataset, we adopt the Macro-F1 score as the primary metric for evaluation.